AbheetHacker4278/PawVaidya---Veteranary-consultancy-platform/README.md

 8. Run `npm run dev` in the admin and frontend terminals to make sure the frontend is ready.
 9. Now at last execute `npm run server.js` in the backend folder terminal to start the server.
 10. To see the website go to `localhost:5173`.

+### Making Pull request
+1. Make the required changes you want to make the project.
+2. After thoroughly testing on your local machine.
+3. Create a new branch in your forked repo to commit the changes you made.
+4. Follow the given link to make PR https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork.